faucetsdn/faucet/docker/README.md

 sudo docker run --privileged -ti reannz/faucet-tests
 ```

-The apparmor command is required on the host to allow the use of tcpdump inside the container.
+The apparmor command is currently required on Ubuntu hosts to allow the use of
+tcpdump inside the container.

 ### Dockerfile.gauge

 Includes faucet and gauge, including influxDB and grafana for viewing the
 resulting graphs.
 Consider this to be an alpha image, it does not store influx
-data in a persitant location.
+data in a persistent location.

 It can be built as following:
 ```